wdv4758h/Danboard/README.rst

 Assume we have N training images (positive and negative), we lable them with 1 or -1 (1, if the image is what we want, otherwise -1).

+We iterate through the features (16K) to find out best N Haar features, then we start training with these N features.
+We give a weighting variable to every features (N features) to tune the result.
+Now we start voting.
+By changing the weighting variable, we can minimize the error of the voting result.

+Finally, we get a better result.
+Now we can output the model to an xml for using next time.

 Cascaded Classifiers